 Major cities and small towns alike light up all over European December, their Christmas markets a staple of community pride and festive fever.
 Though German-style Christmas markets are perhaps the best loved, one can find cosy, wooden Glühwein and Bratwurst stalls as far and wide as Scotland, Finland and even Spain!
-Since Covid-19 loves to ruin everything, many of Europe’s major Christmas markets won’t be running this year, including the vast majority across Germany.
-However, many others are soldiering on, and perhaps this is an opportunity for some of Europe’s lesser-known markets to shine a little brighter!
-In this list, we take a look at 8 markets still going ahead that we’re most excited about this year.
+While Covid-19 may have ruined the past two Christmases for us all, this year is looking to be more merry!
+As business is finally running as usual, here are the eight Christmas markets that we are most excited about this holiday season.

 Dresden – Germany

-Dresden Striezelmarkt is one of the few markets in Germany hoping to go ahead.
-While having to adapt majorly to Covid-19 restrictions, the council are hoping to still be able to put on an exciting festive schedule of stalls and events, having run for 585 years!
+Having run for over 585 years, Dresden Striezelmarkt is full of Christmas spirit.
+Here you can find an exciting festive schedule of stalls and events, so that you can make the most of this holiday season.
 Bursting with wooden shacks selling handicrafts and gifts, the Striezelmarkt is also particularly famous for selling delicious Dresden Stollen sweat treats, the word Striezel meaning pastry.

 Barcelona – Spain